P-Y-R-O-B-O-T/TERRAFORM/README.md

     length = var.length
 }
 ```
-* We can also leav a variable like below
+* We can also use variable like below
     - In this case we can export variables in shell `export TF_VAR_VARNAME="VALUE"` and then run the apply or plan command
     - Or we can give variables in run time `terraform apply -var "var1=val1" -var "var2=val2"`
 ```tcl